 In adult males, the excess adrenal androgens may suppress gonadal function and cause infertility.
 Ectopic adrenal tissue in the testes may enlarge and simulate tumors.

-Adrenal virilism is suspected clinically, although mild hirsutism and virilization with hypomenorrhea and elevated plasma testosterone may also occur in polycystic ovary syndrome (Stein-Leventhal syndrome).
+Adrenal virilism is suspected clinically, although mild hirsutism and virilization with hypomenorrhea and elevated plasma testosterone may also occur in polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome characterized by mild obesity, irregular menses or amenorrhea, and signs of androgen excess (eg, hirsutism, acne).
+Most patients have multiple... read more (Stein-Leventhal syndrome).
 Adrenal virilism is confirmed by showing elevated levels of adrenal androgens.

-Virilizing tumors are excluded if dexamethasone 0.5 mg po q 6 h for 48 h suppresses production of excess androgens.
+Virilizing tumors are excluded if dexamethasone 0.5 mg orally every 6 hours for 48 hours suppresses production of excess androgens.
 If excessive androgen excretion is not suppressed, CT or MRI of the adrenals and ultrasonography of the ovaries are done to search for a tumor.

-Glucocorticoids are used for adrenal hyperplasia, typically oral hydrocortisone 10 mg on arising, 5 mg at midday and 5 mg in the late afternoon.
-Alternatively, dexamethasone 0.5 to 1 mg po may be given at bedtime, but even these small doses may cause signs of Cushing syndrome.
+Glucocorticoids are used for adrenal hyperplasia, typically oral hydrocortisone 10 mg on arising, 5 mg at midday, and 5 mg in the late afternoon.
+Alternatively, dexamethasone 0.5 to 1 mg orally may be given at bedtime, but even these small doses may cause signs of Cushing syndrome; therefore, this form of glucocorticoid is generally not recommended.
 Giving the dose at bedtime is most appropriate in terms of suppressing ACTH secretion but may cause insomnia.
-Cortisol 25 mg po once/day or prednisone 5 to 10 mg po once/day can be used instead.
+Cortisone acetate 25 mg orally once a day or prednisone 5 or occasionally up to 10 mg orally once a day can be used instead.
 Although most symptoms and signs of virilism disappear, hirsutism and baldness disappear slowly, the voice may remain deep, and fertility may be impaired.

 Tumors require adrenalectomy.
 For patients with cortisol-secreting tumors, hydrocortisone should be given preoperatively and postoperatively because their nontumorous adrenal cortex will be atrophic and suppressed.